scipy-conference/scipy_proceedings/papers/cockett_etal/article.md

 You can also easily self-host a MyST Markdown site using GitHub Pages.
 To create a GitHub pages output you can run `myst init --gh-pages`, which will walk you through the steps of creating a GitHub action to publish your content as a static website.
-In this scenario, a static HTML site is built from your content which can be hosted as any other static website, while some of he advantages of dynamic hosting are lost, it is an easy and accessible way for individuals to self-publish.
+In this scenario, a static HTML site is built from your content which can be hosted as any other static website, while some of the advantages of dynamic hosting are lost, it is an easy and accessible way for individuals to self-publish.

 In 2024, Curvenote was asked to improve our integrations to GitHub to support the SciPy Proceedings and re-imagine a MyST based publishing approach that uses GitHub for open-peer-review, implementing a submission, editorial and peer review process with GitHub issues, PRs and actions as a fabric.
 The process previously used technology shared with the Journal of Open Source Software (JOSS), which popularized this approach [@10.7717/peerj-cs.147].
-The workflow was updated to use MyST Markdown for the authoring process[^also-latex] (previously RST and LaTeX were supported, and the build process was in Sphinx), and the submission process now uses the [Curvenote CLI](https://github.com/curvenote/curvenote) in combination with dedicated Curvenote GitHub Actions to build, check and preview the content of each commit, using GitHub workflows to automate the process, providing immedaite feedback for authors and the conference editorial team.
+The workflow was updated to use MyST Markdown for the authoring process[^also-latex] (previously RST and LaTeX were supported, and the build process was in Sphinx), and the submission process now uses the [Curvenote CLI](https://github.com/curvenote/curvenote) in combination with dedicated Curvenote GitHub Actions to build, check, and preview the content of each commit, using GitHub workflows to automate the process, providing immediate feedback for authors and the conference editorial team.

 [^also-latex]: LaTeX is also supported by parsing and rendering directly with the `mystmd` CLI, this is completed through [`@unified-latex`](https://github.com/siefkenj/unified-latex).